 The German market potential for coffee

 Germany is Europe’s largest importer of green coffee beans.
-Its coffee roasting industry is enormous, serving both its domestic market — the largest in Europe — and exports markets.
-Sustainability commitments for coffee are increasingly important in the German coffee market, where specialty coffee is growing and taking on larger market shares.
+The German coffee roasting industry is enormous, serving both its domestic coffee market — the largest in Europe — and export markets.
+Sustainability has become a minimum entry requirement for the German coffee market.
+The demand for specialty coffee is growing; this segment is taking on larger market shares.

 Approximately 124 coffee species exist in the wild, of which only a few are commercially relevant.
 The two most important species on the market are: